-Sentinel provides an automated incident response management system that enables you to document and formalize the process of tracking, escalating, and responding to incidents and policy violations, and provides two-way integration with trouble-ticketing systems.
+Sentinel provides an automated incident response management system that enables you to document and formalize the process of tracking, escalating, and responding to incidents and policy violations.
+It also provides two-way integration with trouble-ticketing systems.
 Sentinel enables you to react promptly and resolve incidents efficiently.
-For more information, see "Configuring Incidents" in the NetIQ Sentinel User Guide.
+For more information, see "Configuring Incidents" in the Net/Q Sentinel User Guide.